smourier/TraceSpy/README.md

+*** This is the new home of https://tracespy.codeplex.com/ ***

 # TraceSpy
 TraceSpy is a pure .NET, 100% free and open source, alternative to the very popular SysInternals DebugView tool.

-**Update 2018/03/10** : we have just released the first version of a WPF version that's *much* faster than the original Winforms one when tracing millions of trace events.
+**Update 2018/03/10** : we have just released the first version of a WPF version "WPFTraceSpy" that's *much* faster than the original Winforms one when tracing millions of trace events.
 More info at the end of this page.

-*** This is the new home of https://tracespy.codeplex.com/ ***

 Notables points of interest are: